Page last updated: March 2026

 - Let the children be your guide as to how much they already know and how much they want to know about treatment.

-- Start with questions such as "Have you heard the word chemotherapy?" or "Do you know what radiation therapy is?", then explain the basic facts using language they can understand (see the glossary).
+- Start with questions such as “Have you heard the word chemotherapy?” or “Do you know what radiation therapy is?”.
+Then explain the basic facts using language they can understand.

 - Check if your kids want to know more, and let them know that they can ask questions throughout the treatment period if they have other queries or concerns.

-- Talk to kids about how to search for accurate information online (see a list of recommended websites), to avoid incorrect or unhelpful information.
+- Talk to kids about how to search for trustworthy information online.

-- Keep them up to date with how long treatment will take and the length of the hospital stay.
+- Keep children up to date with how long treatment will take and the length of the hospital stay.

-- Explain who will be taking care of the person with cancer and the different ways they will help.
+- Explain who will be taking care of the person with cancer and the different ways the carers will help.

 Explain side effects